wasinsangdam/riscv-emul/README.md

 Using cross-compiled binary files from `riscv-software-src/riscv-tests`

 ## Output
-Print values in registers and PC during instruction execution
+Print values in registers and PC during execution of given instructions

 ## Usage
 ```